This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Guglhupf Bakery, Cafe & Restaurant is around the corner from our friend’s place, so was a recommendation we heard often from them.
 It was wonderful to finally sit down and eat there.

 The cafe has a good selection of sandwiches and entrees made from local and seasonal ingredients and prepared with a contemporary southern German Twist.

-Grab a seat outside on the sunny patio and admire the gorgeous building, artwork, waterfall features, and greenery.
+Grab a seat outside for some alfresco dining on the sunny patio and admire the gorgeous building, artwork, waterfall features, and greenery.
 We enjoyed a fresh and tasty quinoa salad with chicken and the salmon.